 A Step-by-Step Guide to Preparing for an Audit in Ireland

-Being selected for an audit can happen to anyone.
-Just because you are audited does not mean you are suspected of tax evasion.
-Revenue reviews each tax return.
-If they notice something unusual, they may ask for more information.
+Being selected for an audit can happen to anyone and does not automatically mean you are suspected of tax evasion.
+Revenue routinely reviews tax returns, and if something appears unusual or requires clarification, they may request additional information.

 Step 1 – Review Your Audit Notification Letter